Report from the GN’s 2013 Space Conference:

 proposed shifting of parts of the city to accommodate extensions to the iron ore

 The main presenter of the day was Norwegian journalist Bård Wormdal (author of 'The Satellite War') who spoke on "Norwegian double standards on security policy in the Arctic".
-He began by reminding us of the poke about the Vardø radar controversy.
-Back in 1998 a Raytheon Have Stare "high-resolution X-band tracking and imaging radar with a 27-meter mechanical dish antenna" which had been operational at Vandenberg Air Force Base in California since 1995, was quietly dismantled and moved to northern Norway.
-In California it was used in early development tests of the US National Missile Defense (NMD) program and in Norway it was reassembled by the US and Norway under the project name "Globus II" at Vardø just 40 miles from Russian border.
-The US and Norway claimed that the radar would be used to monitor space debris however Russian and US experts demonstrated how its principal use would be to collect detailed intelligence data on Russia's long-range ballistic missiles.
+He began by reminding us of the Vardø radar controversy.
+Back in 1998 a Raytheon Have Stare "high-resolution X-band tracking and imaging radar with a 27-meter mechanical dish antenna", which had been operational at Vandenberg Air Force Base in California since 1995, was quietly dismantled and moved to northern Norway.
+In California it was used in early development tests of the US National Missile Defense (NMD) program and in Norway it was reassembled by the US and Norway under the project name "Globus II" at Vardø, just 40 miles from Russian border.
+The US and Norway claimed that the radar would be used to monitor space debris.
+However, Russian and US experts demonstrated how its principal use would be to collect detailed intelligence data on Russia's long-range ballistic missiles.

-It seems clear now that the radar did violate the 1972 ABM Treaty which did not allow the deployment of such a radar outside US territory.
-This was clearly underlined when, in June, 2000 - 2 years before George W Bush withdrew from the ABM Treaty -, the Norwegian intelligence agency eventually admitted , that the US did intend to use it as a basis for missile defense purposes.
-A $50 million upgrade to the radar by the US was announced in February this year to extend its operational life.
+It seems clear now that the radar actually violated the 1972 ABM Treaty which did not allow the deployment of such a radar outside US territory.
+This was clearly underlined when, in June, 2000 - 2 years before George W Bush withdrew from the ABM Treaty - the Norwegian intelligence agency eventually admitted , that the US did intend to use it as a basis for missile defense purposes.
+It is still operating - a $50 million upgrade to the radar by the US was announced in February this year to extend its operational life.

 Bård spoke about the Norwegian government's “double standards” following the dreadful attack by a gunman killing 69 people and injuring another 110 on the island of Utøya in 2011.
 In response, Norwegian Prime Minister Jens Stoltenberg talked of more democracy and more transparency but Bård showed that Norway has in fact continued to violate treaties and agreements.
 In particular, the Svalbard Treaty of 1920 between which strictly forbids military operations of any kind from this archipelago in the far north.

-Another KSAT station - known as TrollSat - has been established at the other end of the world in Antarctica.
-It can serve low Earth orbit satellites and operations control is carried out from Tromsø.
-Satellites using TrollSat include Radarsat, GeoEye and WorldView which serve commercial and military customers and the station is also used by the Galileo European GPS system (more of which later).
-As Bård points out the 1961 Antarctic Treaty states that "Antarctica shall continue forever to be used exclusively for peaceful purposes and shall not become the scene or object of international discord" and Article 1 forbids "any measures of a military nature" but the Norwegian government and NATO allies, deny or ignore all the evidence laid out in Bård's book.
-Norwegian Labour government Minister Jonas Gahr Støre has assured the Norwegian parliament that Norway follows the Svalsbard Treaty in a strict manner - it's up to us to make sure they are made to take their responsibilities seriously.
+Another KSAT station - known as TrollSat - established at the other end of the world in Antarctica can serve low Earth orbit satellites.
+Operations control is carried out from Tromsø and satellites using TrollSat include Radarsat, GeoEye and WorldView which serve commercial and military customers.
+The station is also used by Galileo, the European global navigational positioning system (more of which later).
+As Bård points out, the 1961 Antarctic Treaty states that "Antarctica shall continue forever to be used exclusively for peaceful purposes and shall not become the scene or object of international discord" and Article 1 forbids "any measures of a military nature" but the Norwegian government and NATO allies, deny or ignore all the evidence laid out in Bård's book.
+Norwegian Labour government Minister Jonas Gahr Støre has assured the Norwegian parliament that Norway follows the Svalbard Treaty in a strict manner - it's up to us to make sure they are made to take their responsibilities seriously.

 Swedish Peace Council V-P Agneta Norberg and Norwegian journalist Bård Wormdal point out the locations of the satellite downlink stations at the two poles where Norway shares images with the US military (photo: Ursula Gelis)